jonasbystrom/ESP-Now-Sensor-system-with-WiFi/BUILDING A SYSTEM.md

   - Connect a Temp sensor to the ESP board.
     - Either use a SHT30 or DS18B20 sensor with provided code, or add your own code for any other sensor type.

-  _As a first test you may skip these HW changes and just run an unmodified sensor with dummy temp data and with "manual" resets emulating a wake.
-You can also comment out the deep sleep code and just enter in a "delay(1000 * 10); ESP.restart();" for a 10 secs delay between restarts and readings.
+  _As a first test you may skip these HW changes and just run without a temp sensor but send dummy temp data and with "manual" resets emulating a wake from deep sleep.
+You can also comment out the deep sleep code and just add a "delay(1000 * 10); ESP.restart();" for a 10 secs delay between restarts and readings.
 This is of course only for test as it will still consume lots of energy._

 ## Gateway
 - Program 1 ESP8266 or ESP32 with the sketch in espnow_gateway.
 Use ARDUINO IDE.